agentrickard/domain/README.txt

       user's Track page.
   -- You want to turn on the advanced setting "Search Engine
       Optimization" to avoid content from being indexed on multiple domains.

 This patch allows modules to edit the path to a Drupal object.
 In the above cases, some content can only be viewed from certain domains, so we must write absolute links to that content.

-Developers: see http://drupal.org/node/189797 for more information.

-This patch introduces hook_url_alter(), which is being submitted to Drupal core for version 7.
+This patch introduces backports custom_url_rewrite_outbound() to Drupal 5.

+After you install this patch, you must copy the function:

+  custom_url_rewrite_outbound()

+And paste it into your site's settings.php file.
+This function can be found at the bottom of INSTALL.txt

+The entire function can be found at the end of this document.

+Developers: see http://drupal.org/node/207330 for more information.

 See section 4.5 Node Link Patterns for more details.